wachaon/wes/docs/README.en.md

 # Module bundle and install

-*install* , you can install the module for *wes* published on *github* .
+With *install* , you can install the module for *wes* published on *github* .
 You will need a *github repository* to publish the module.
 Also, the repository name and the local directory name must be the same.

 ## *bundle*

-*github* publishing a module to *github* , *bundle* bundles the required module and changes it to a format that can be imported by the *install* module.
+When publishing a module to *github* , *bundle* bundles the required module and changes it to a format that can be imported by the *install* module.

 For safety reasons, *wes* does not import modules in a format that can be executed directly, so create a *.json* file with the *bundle* module.